elmtree-askmo/cloudcannon-app/content/learn/psychology/what-are-the-main-differences-between-routebased-and-cognitive-map-navigation-strategies.md

 url: /learn/psychology/questions/what-are-the-main-differences-between-routebased-and-cognitive-map-navigation-strategies
 score: -1.0
 related_article1:
-    id: 164475
+    id: 164474
-    title: What is the concept of double dissociation in mental imagery and how does it provide evidence for distinct processes?
+    title: >-
+        How does the tectopalpinar pathway contribute to motion detection and unconscious vision?
     subject: Psychology
-    url: /learn/psychology/questions/what-is-the-concept-of-double-dissociation-in-mental-imagery-and-how-does-it-provide-evidence-for-distinct-processes
+    url: /learn/psychology/questions/how-does-the-tectopalpinar-pathway-contribute-to-motion-detection-and-unconscious-vision
 related_article2:
+    id: 164477
+    title: >-
+        What are the effects of brain damage on egocentric and allocentric disorientation in navigation?
+    subject: Psychology
+    url: /learn/psychology/questions/what-are-the-effects-of-brain-damage-on-egocentric-and-allocentric-disorientation-in-navigation
+related_article3:
     id: 164476
+    title: >-
-    title: How do converging methods in neuroscience validate findings across different evidence sources?
+        How do converging methods in neuroscience validate findings across different evidence sources?
     subject: Psychology
     url: /learn/psychology/questions/how-do-converging-methods-in-neuroscience-validate-findings-across-different-evidence-sources
-related_article3:
-    id: 164478
-    title: How does damage to the parahippocampal place area impact landmark recognition and cognitive map formation?
-    subject: Psychology
-    url: /learn/psychology/questions/how-does-damage-to-the-parahippocampal-place-area-impact-landmark-recognition-and-cognitive-map-formation
 related_article4:
-    id: 164477
+    id: 164474
-    title: What are the effects of brain damage on egocentric and allocentric disorientation in navigation?
+    title: >-
+        How does the tectopalpinar pathway contribute to motion detection and unconscious vision?
     subject: Psychology
-    url: /learn/psychology/questions/what-are-the-effects-of-brain-damage-on-egocentric-and-allocentric-disorientation-in-navigation
+    url: /learn/psychology/questions/how-does-the-tectopalpinar-pathway-contribute-to-motion-detection-and-unconscious-vision
 related_article5:
-    id: 164466
+    id: 164467
-    title: How do fMRI studies contribute to our understanding of categorical metrics?
+    title: >-
+        What are the visual field methods used in fMRI studies and how do they provide evidence for brain damage effects?
     subject: Psychology
-    url: /learn/psychology/questions/how-do-fmri-studies-contribute-to-our-understanding-of-categorical-metrics
+    url: /learn/psychology/questions/what-are-the-visual-field-methods-used-in-fmri-studies-and-how-do-they-provide-evidence-for-brain-damage-effects
 ---

 &nbsp;